MASILab/Inhale_Exhale_CT/README.md

 7) **traintestsplit_dev.ipynb**: Script to do the train, test split for controls and cases.
 Very easy to follows

+8) **trian_test_split.py**: Script to curate the data for cycleGAN.
+Using controls and COPD cases for training, validation and test dataset. /nfs/masi/krishar1/SPIE_2025_InhaleExhaleCT/data_split/COPD_controls_SPIE.csv and /nfs/masi/krishar1/SPIE_2025_InhaleExhaleCT/data_split/COPD_cases_GE_SPIE.csv are used to make the dataset.

-- Voxel morph needs its own data curation (To do)
+- Voxel morph needs its own data curation (To do, needs to clarigy)